 Berklee BeanTown Jazz Festival Presented by Natixis Global Asset Management

-On September 27, music lovers of all ages will gather for the 14th annual Berklee BeanTown Jazz Festival in Boston's historic South End–home to several legendary clubs during Boston's jazz heyday.
-The all-day, free outdoor event will offer contemporary jazz, funk, Latin, pop, and soul acts on three stages.
+On September 27th, music lovers of all ages gathered for the 14th annual Berklee BeanTown Jazz Festival in Boston's historic South End–home to several legendary clubs during Boston's jazz heyday.
+The all-day, free outdoor event offered contemporary jazz, funk, Latin, pop, and soul acts on three stages.
 Natixis Global Asset Management, one of the world's leading asset managers, is the presenting sponsor of the festival and will present a $5,000 scholarship to a student musician.
 Past Berklee BeanTown Jazz Festivals have drawn as many as 80,000 music fans.

-The Berklee BeanTown Jazz Festival–Boston's biggest block party–takes place from noon to 6 p.m. on Columbus Avenue between Massachusetts Avenue and Burke Street in Boston's South End.
-This year, the festival celebrates the theme Jazz: The Global Ambassador.
+The Berklee BeanTown Jazz Festival–Boston's biggest block party–took place from noon to 6 p.m. on Columbus Avenue between Massachusetts Avenue and Burke Street in Boston's South End.
+This year, the festival celebrated the theme Jazz: The Global Ambassador.
 Check beantownjazz.org for updates and a full schedule of events.

 “We have seen how important music and the arts are to fostering a cultural exchange, so I am happy that our theme this year is Jazz: the Global Ambassador,” said Terri Lyne Carrington, Grammy Award-winning drummer, composer, Berklee professor, and Artistic Director for the festival.
 “Creative music expression affects the universal rhythm of life and is a profound tool in aiding our global society.”

-Highlights of the festival include Grammy-nominated singer/percussionist and former Prince collaborator Sheila E., who will be backed by a Berklee student band; jazz-funk collective Snarky Puppy; alto saxophonist, MacArthur “genius” fellow, and Berklee alumnus Miguel Zenón; Grammy-winning vocalist Dionne Farris, formerly of the alternative hip-hop group Arrested Development, with the Russell Gunn Quartet, and rising jazz trumpeter Ambrose Akinmusire.
+Highlights of the festival included Grammy-nominated singer/percussionist and former Prince collaborator Sheila E., who was backed by a Berklee student band; jazz-funk collective Snarky Puppy; alto saxophonist, MacArthur “genius” fellow, and Berklee alumnus Miguel Zenón; Grammy-winning vocalist Dionne Farris, formerly of the alternative hip-hop group Arrested Development, with the Russell Gunn Quartet, and rising jazz trumpeter Ambrose Akinmusire.

 “The BeanTown Jazz Festival provides the city of Boston with amazing access to world-class performers–many of whom got a start here in Boston,” said John Hailer, president and chief executive officer, Natixis Global Asset Management–The Americas and Asia.
 “Music and culture should be a shared experience in our communities–not locked away in a museum or concert hall.
 We’re proud to be a part of the Festival and to continue our annual scholarship program.”